Skip to main content

 Phone: (405) 522-5050

-SNAP enables low-income families to buy nutritious food with Electronic Benefits Transfer (EBT) cards.
-SNAP recipients spend their benefits to buy eligible food in authorized retail food stores/Farmers' Markets.
+SNAP helps low-income families buy nutritious food with Electronic Benefits Transfer (EBT) cards.
+SNAP recipients spend their benefits to buy eligible food in authorized retail food stores and farmers' markets.

 Changes to SNAP policies regarding able-bodied adults without dependents (ABAWD)